Combine the best of both tourism and humanitarian work. Join us on one of our Expeditions.

 What you were probably expecting as an answer to this question is:

-Application, $500 non-refundable deposit, payment of expedition fee to FMF, all other pre-travel checklists given to you by our Expedition Director, and attending an online LifeStory Transformation workshop.
+Interview with the Expedition manager, $750 non-refundable deposit, payment of expedition fee to FMF, all other pre-travel checklists given to you by our Expedition Director through the website, and attending an online LifeStory Transformation workshop.

 Families have come with children as young as 6 years old.
 Any children (17 or under) must be accompanied by a parent.
 We have had adults up to 70 come on an expedition.
 Though the car travel combined with the poor road conditions can be difficult for aging more experienced bodies.